danielbodnar/awesome-stars/README.md

 - [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
 - [Shuffle/Shuffle](https://github.com/Shuffle/Shuffle) - Shuffle: A general purpose security automation platform.
 Our focus is on collaboration and resource sharing.
 - [nerdeveloper/hackathon-starter-kit](https://github.com/nerdeveloper/hackathon-starter-kit) - A Node-Typescript/Express Boilerplate with Authentication(Local, Github, Facebook, Twitter, Google, Dropbox, LinkedIn, Discord, Slack), Authorization, and CRUD functionality + PWA Support!
-- [InterstellarNetwork/Interstellar](https://github.com/InterstellarNetwork/Interstellar) - Interstellar is one of the best proxies with blazing fast speeds and tons of games.
+- [InterstellarNetwork/Interstellar](https://github.com/InterstellarNetwork/Interstellar) - One of the most popular modern web proxies with blazing fast speeds and a variety of games.
 - [abdfnx/botway](https://github.com/abdfnx/botway) - 🤖 Generate, build, handle and deploy your own bot with your favorite language, for Discord, or Telegram, or Slack, or even Twitch.
 - [Xe/x](https://github.com/Xe/x) - Various tools, trinkets and experiments
 - [hugsy/gef](https://github.com/hugsy/gef) - GEF (GDB Enhanced Features) - a modern experience for GDB with advanced debugging capabilities for exploit devs & reverse engineers on Linux